pepstock-org/Charba-Wiki/docs/extensions/DataLabels.md

 An anchor point is defined by an orientation vector and a position on the data element.
 The orientation depends on the scale type (vertical, horizontal or radial).
 The position is calculated based on the [Anchor](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/datalabels/enums/Anchor.html) option and the orientation vector.

 Supported values for [Anchor](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/datalabels/enums/Anchor.html):
-- `center` (default): element center
+- `CENTER` (default): element center
-- `start`: lowest element boundary
+- `START`: lowest element boundary
-- `end`: highest element boundary
+- `END`: highest element boundary

 <img src={useBaseUrl('/img/anchor.png')} />

 ## Clamping

-The `clamp` option, when `true`, enforces the anchor position to be calculated based on the *visible geometry* of the associated element (i.e. part inside the chart area).
+The clamp option, when `true`, enforces the anchor position to be calculated based on the *visible geometry* of the associated element (i.e. part inside the chart area).

 <img src={useBaseUrl('/img/clamp.png')} />